No Appointment Required

 - Record your child’s height and weight

-- Take your child’s blood pressure and pulse reading
+- Take your child’s blood pressure and pulse

 - Test your child’s vision